 /Yu (Use Precompiled Header File)

-Instructs the compiler to use an existing precompiled header (.pch) file in the current compilation.
+This option instructs the compiler to use an existing precompiled header in the current compilation.

 For /Yc, filename specifies the point at which precompilation stops; the compiler precompiles all code though filename and names the resulting precompiled header using the base name of the include file and an extension of .pch.